-These steps encompass just one scenario and are indications of the types of activity required to get to the outputs of Step 2.
+These steps encompass just one scenario and are indications of the types of activities required to accomplish the outputs of Step 2.

-The Project Charter will be used to guide the later activities contained within the Racetrack and Implementation approach, it contains the scope of the capacity building requirements and details the enabling actors and environment under which this change can be supported.
-For example, there could be country wide scope with the aim of aligning and catalysing supply and demand factors for Health Supply Chain Management professionalisation or organisational focused (private or public), narrowing scope to what can be influenced regarding supply and demand factors, alignment with SCM processes, within the defined organisation.
+The Project Charter will be used to guide the later activities contained within the Racetrack and Implementation approach.
+It contains the scope of the capacity building requirements and details the enabling actors and environment under which this change can be supported.
+For example, there could be country wide scope with the aim of aligning and catalysing supply and demand factors for health supply chain management professionalisation or an organisational focused (private or public) narrowing scope considering what can be influenced regarding supply and demand factors and alignment with SCM processes within the organisation.